peterdalle/effectsizes/README.md

 ## Headers

 - `originalorder` is the order of the effect size as in Richard et al. (2003).
-- `Category` is one of 18 categories the effect sizes are grouped into, as in Richard et al. (2003).
+- `Category` is one of 18 research fields the effect sizes are grouped into, as in Richard et al. (2003).
 - `Description` is a short description of the effect size in question.
 - `k` is the number of studies.
 - `r` is the mean effect size (Pearson's r).